16BitMiker/perl-one-liner-repo/pl-typoglycemia/README.md

 A Perl one-liner that demonstrates the concept of typoglycemia by scrambling the middle letters of words while keeping the first and last letters intact.

+## Rating

+- 🌶️🌶️🌶️ Hot: For the adventurous.

 ## Overview

 Typoglycemia is a phenomenon where the human brain can understand words even when their internal letters are scrambled, as long as the first and last letters remain in place.
 This project provides a simple tool to convert normal text into a "typoglycemic" version, showcasing this interesting aspect of human cognition and language processing.